mbot-project/mbot_ros2_ws/mbot_navigation/README.md

 # mbot_navigation
 This package provides **mapping**, **localization**, and **Nav2 navigation** for the MBot platform using `slam_toolbox` and `nav2_bringup`.

-**IMPORTANT!!!** - We marked how to use the terminals, it is not mandatory, but for the best performance, **only use NoMachine for visualiztion, nothing else.**
+**IMPORTANT!!!** - We marked how to use the terminals, it is not mandatory, but for the best performance, **only use NoMachine for visualiztion node (rqt, rviz), nothing else.**

 ## Teleop mapping
 **VSCode Terminal #1**: launch the robot model, TF, LiDAR node.